smichalski17-dev/documentarian/my-website/docs/tutorials/configuration-guide.md

 ---
 title: Configuration Guide
-description: ZMGT Documentation Template - Configuration Guide
+description: Documentation Template - Configuration Guide
 ---

 :::note

 To use the template: Replace any content with an \* beside it with content that is similar to the example.
 Delete this note, all notes in square braces, and examples.

-All examples are from 2K documentation samples.
+All examples are made up from a fictional example game.

 :::

-# ZMGT Documentation Template: Configuration Guide
+# Documentation Template: Configuration Guide

 \*[Provide detailed instructions and information on how to set up, manage, and maintain a system, application, or environment.
 Typically related to settings.]